 I am delighted to report that I routinely hear patients and their families describe their positive experiences with genetic testing and the resulting improvement in their quality of life.
 Because of these significant outcomes, I have become highly dependent upon Genecept as an essential tool that enhances my ability to provide the best possible care.
 It is at the forefront of the emerging field of precision medicine.

 Dr. Bruce A. Kehr has served as Founder and President of Potomac Psychiatry since 1981.
 He has been repeatedly selected as a “Top Doctor” by Washingtonian Magazine, after polling more than 10,000 randomly selected physicians in the DC area, and asking them where they would send their patients and family members for treatment.
 Dr. Kehr is passionate about helping patients with anxiety, depression, obsessive compulsive disorder, life adjustment issues, and bipolar disorder.
 He is Board Certified by the American Board of Psychiatry and Neurology.
-Dr. Kehr is also the author of Becoming Whole: A Healing Companion to Help Untangle Your Life, to be published in 2017.
-Read more at Dr. Kehr’s blog.
+Read more on his blog.